thanhtpham/easy-docker/README.md

 ## 4. Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.
+Please read [full text](/.github/CONTRIBUTING.md) for more information.

 <a id="license"></a>